 Good leaders have a vision, a purpose, and goals to achieve.
 They are not wondering which direction to head because they have established a direction in which to go.
 Leaders have a written blueprint to follow, too.
 Great leaders also know how to articulate their vision to those that choose to be on their team.
 Helen Keller nailed it by sharing, “The most pathetic person in the world is someone who has sight but has no vision.”

 2. Practice the art of constant self-improvement.

 A hallmark of leadership is continuously upgrading your skill set.
 A leader that is not learning is a leader that will fall behind.
 Listen to leadership podcasts.
 Follow extraordinary leaders on social media and mirror their leadership style.
 What skill do you need to improve on or strengthen your leadership skills?
-If you have not asked this question, your leadership might slowly deteriorate.
+You’re mistaken if you think leadership is about controlling or dominating team members and others.
+If you have not asked yourself these hard questions, your leadership might slowly deteriorate.